-The required software can be found in the Downloads section at www.LulzBot.com.
-You will also find there instructions for installing each program onto your PC.
-Make sure to select the software version that corresponds with the AO-100 3D printer and the operating system you are using.
+The required software can be found in the Support/Downloads section at www.LulzBot.com.
+You will also find instructions there for installing each program onto your PC.
+Make sure to select the software version that corresponds with the AO-101 3D printer and the operating system you are using.